mandaryadav/Office-Online-Test-Tools-and-Documentation/docs/online/src/discovery.rst

         This value can be set to ``1`` to indicate that the current user is a business user.
 This placeholder value must be used by hosts that support the business user flow.
 See :ref:`Business editing` for more information.

+    VALIDATOR_TEST_CATEGORY
+       This value is used to run the :ref:`Wopi Validation application` in different modes.
+       This value represents the type of Office client for which the hosts are interested in fetching and executing the Validator tests.
+       This value can be set to either "All", "OfficeOnline" or "OfficeNativeClient".
+Its default value is set to "All".
+       * Setting this value to "All" will fetch the tests in all categories.
+       * Setting this value to "OfficeOnline" will fetch the tests specific to OfficeOnline and the client agnostic tests.
+       * Setting this value to "OfficeNativeClient" will fetch the tests specific to Native clients i.e. iOS or Android etc. and the client agnostic tests.

 ..  _Appending WOPISrc: